 This is a Mental Health Awareness Week with a difference.

-This is why we are encouraging you to #SpeakYourMind and reach out to someone who needs a friend with a positive message, or share with them your own tips for coping to make sure they don’t have to face this pandemic alone.
+This is why we are encouraging you to #SpeakYourMind and reach out to someone who needs a friend with a positive message or shares with them your own tips for coping to make sure they don’t have to face this pandemic alone.

 #SpeakYourMind and reach out to someone who needs a friend with a positive message, or share with them your own tips for coping to make sure they don’t have to face this pandemic alone.
 Sharing our stories help others see that they’re not alone in the challenges they’re facing.